Milkdromeda-333/opinionist/DOCS.md

 and it tends to work.

 - update: im continuing to have this issue and it wont fix with my method anymore, SOO i am looking for an alternative.
-I believe I was able to get my app going with argon2
+I believe I was able to get my app going with argon2.
+Works like a charm.

 - I was able to bypass cors by setting `app.use(cors())`